madjugglers/pattern-book/01_maj_pattern_book.md

 Steve made a few version updates, for example adding a bunch of extra-club patterns by Peter Kaseman and Luke Emery; the unusual computer format of Steve's version and his departure from Madison  slowed down subsequent updates, even though the MAJ continued to create new patterns at a steady rate.
 The next big contribution was Luke Emery's version (*Version 2.0*, 2012).
 Though it was not widely distributed, Luke's version contained all kinds of new additions: more patterns for all numbers of jugglers, more on site-swap, more on specialized extra-club patterns, and tips for creating and doing patterns.
-In 2015 Matt Hemke, Evan Driscol, and Nick Aitkins  created a Github repository for the project, converted Luke's version into a repo, and updated the collection further.
+In 2015 Matt Hemke and Evan Driscol  created a Github repository for the project, converted Luke's version into a repo, and updated the collection further.

  Recently  Chan Wilson, Jeff Adamus, and
 Melonhead have been recording the patterns we do at  Thursday and Sunday MAJ practices.
 It's